pomdtr/smallweb-raycast/README.md

 ## Configuration

-1. Make sure that you have created the an app for the api
+1. Make sure that the api is published on your smallweb instance

     ```jsonc
     // ~/smallweb/api/smallweb.json